 Key to the project is the MMH Neighborhood Kit™ system, which presents a suite of simple unit plans that can be deployed across sites to create buildings with character and vibrant neighborhoods of Missing Middle Housing.
 As part of the system and in order to create efficiencies, cost savings, and deliver projects at attainable price points, six unit plans are standardized with the intention that the unit plans can be assembled intelligently into a variety of building types, which in turn can be placed together to create neighborhoods with a lot of variety and character.

 A new model for walkable living

-The project is being entitled through a Mixed-Use Development Agreement (MUDA) with the City of Papillion, Nebraska.
-Scheduled to come out of the ground in 2018, it will be a model for people around the country to visit and learn from.
+The project was entitled through a Mixed-Use Development Agreement.
+As of November 16, 2020, 132 units are completed and futures phases are in progress.
+This project is a model for people around the country to visit and learn from.

 Perspective renderings by Depiction

 “Opticos worked closely with us to design a beautiful, diverse neighborhood that I couldn’t even imagine when I first walked the site with Dan.
 It’s been a true pleasure working with them to fulfill my vision.”— Jerry Reimer, Co-founder, Urban Village Development